 Inspired by College Radio in the 80’s

-Bond’s latest project is inspired by her experience as a college radio DJ in the 80s and fueled by recent Zoom gatherings of her friends.
-The virtual reunions included college DJs, former program and music directors, and station managers, all fondly recalling their experiences discovering new music and learning the ropes at their college radio stations.
+Bond’s latest project is inspired by her experience as a college radio DJ in the 80s.
+Zoom gathering of her friends fueled the project.
+The virtual reunions included college DJs, former program and music directors, and station managers.
+All fondly recalled their experiences discovering new music and learning the ropes at their college radio stations.
 Heavy Rotation is a comic book love letter to ‘80s college radio.

 In addition to the opportunity to gain important professional experience, college radio offers community to students at a time in their lives when they are both ready to take risks and are tentatively exploring adulthood.
 College radio is also seen as a proving group for both personalities and music.
-During the 80s, college radio helped usher in alternative music, including the roots of “New Music,” a combination of punk, new wave, new romantic, goth, and indie/alternative.
+During the 80s, college radio helped usher in alternative music.
+This includes the roots of “New Music,” a combination of punk, new wave, new romantic, goth, and indie/alternative.

-Heavy Rotation is a 48-page anthology of short comics, prose and single illustrations, essays and interviews brought to life by an impressive lineup of comic book artists.
+Heavy Rotation is a 48-page anthology of short comics, prose and single illustrations, essays and interviews.
+An impressive lineup of comic book artists brought the stories to life.
 Bond is once again funding via KickStarter.
-The project reached its financial goal in a matter of hours and as of this writing is closing in on 500 funders.
+The project reached its financial goal in a matter of hours.
+As of this writing, it is closing in on 500 funders.